Skip to content

 ✝️Teaching Kids About Salvation: The Greatest Gift

 There's no more important conversation you'll have with your children than the gospel.
-Salvation isn't just another topic—it's THE central truth of Scripture, the hinge on which eternity turns.
+Salvation isn't just another topic.
+It's THE central truth of Scripture, the hinge on which eternity turns.
 Yet explaining salvation to kids can feel overwhelming.
 How young is too young?
 What if they don't fully understand?
 How do you explain sin without crushing their spirits?
 How do you avoid "fire insurance" prayers or manipulating a decision?

 "For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life."